dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1056](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1056): URI-like properties should not be strings

 This rule assumes that the property represents a Uniform Resource Identifier (URI).
 A string representation of a URI is prone to parsing and encoding errors, and can lead to security vulnerabilities.
-The System.Uri class provides these services in a safe and secure manner.
+The 'System.Uri' class provides these services in a safe and secure manner.

 |Item|Value|
 |-|-|